selena

 @selix

 But frugality has a dark twin – a reckless, shortsighted impostor that mistakes cost-cutting for efficiency and penny-pinching for wisdom.
 Enter frupidity, or stupid frugality – the obsessive drive to save money in ways that ultimately cost far more in lost productivity, morale, and sanity.
-It’s the engineering equivalent of “optimizing” a car by removing the brakes to improve gas mileage.

 The Many Faces of Frupidity in Engineering